Person reviewing credit report deciding whether to pay off collections or wait for them to age off

 What is the difference between the 7-year reporting period and the statute of limitations?

-Do medical collections still show up on credit reports in 2025?
+Do medical collections still show up on credit reports?

 Medical collections under $500 were removed from all three major bureau reports by early 2025.
 Paid medical collections were removed in 2023.
 Larger unpaid medical collections may still appear, though the CFPB has proposed additional restrictions on medical debt reporting.